 Accelerated Mobile Page (or AMP, for short) is a project from Google and Twitter designed to make really fast mobile pages.
 Fundamentally a stripped-down form of HTML page using lightweight critically components.

 The Accelerated Mobile Pages (“AMP”) was derived from the need of websites and technology companies to improve the mobile responsive content delivery.
-With the key goals to load valuable content superfast and be easy to navigate.
-In the real world the mobile user is impatient and abandons sites that are slow loading.
-Accelerated Mobile Pages are web pages designed to load instantaneously – they are major step towards the ultimate future of the internet which is mobile viewing.
+With the key goals to load valuable content super fast and be easy to navigate.
+In the real world, the mobile user is impatient and abandons sites that are slow loading.
+Accelerated Mobile Pages are web pages designed to load instantaneously – they are a major step towards the ultimate future of the internet which is mobile viewing.

 The Importance of Accelerated Mobile Pages

-Speed is so important on the internet that we will not dwell on it advantages.
-Analytics Research shows bounce are over 50% on many of the largest website.
+Speed is so important on the internet that we will not dwell on its advantages.
+Analytics Research shows bounce are over 50% in many of the largest websites.
 With AMP Speed matters and instant is the ideal.
-Given the choice a visitor will always migrate to the site with speedy downloads versus 5 seconds download times.
+Given the choice, a visitor will always migrate to the site with speedy downloads versus 5 seconds download times.
 The AMP platform also promotes enhanced distribution so editors can fulfill the web’s potential across all platforms leading to increased revenue.